Github-Aditya-Thakur/ClotGuard-Blood-Temperature-Monitoring-and-Anti-Clotting-System/README.md

 ---

-## VIII.
+## VII.
 Conclusions & Future Scope

 ### Conclusion
 ClotGuard integrates IoT, blockchain, and smart sensors for safe storage, transparent tracking, and efficient inventory management.
 The prototype proves the feasibility of automated monitoring and robust logistics, minimizing spoilage and mishandling.